top of page

 As a data subject, you have various rights under the GDPR, which arise in particular from Articles 15 to 21 GDPR:

-Right to object: You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Article 6(1)(e) or (f) GDPR; this also applies to profiling based on these provisions.
-If the personal data concerning you is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purpose of such marketing; this also applies to profiling insofar as it is related to such direct marketing.
+• Right to object: You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is based on Article 6(1)(e) or (f) GDPR; this also applies to profiling based on these provisions.
+If the personal data concerning you is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing purposes; this also applies to profiling insofar as it is related to such direct marketing.

-Right to withdraw consent: You have the right to withdraw your consent at any time.
+• Right of withdrawal: You have the right to withdraw your consent at any time.

-Right to information: You have the right to request confirmation as to whether data concerning you is being processed and to obtain information about this data, as well as further information and a copy of the data in accordance with legal requirements.
+• Right to information: You have the right to request confirmation as to whether data concerning you is being processed and to obtain information about this data as well as further information and a copy of the data in accordance with the statutory provisions.

-Right to rectification: In accordance with legal requirements, you have the right to request the completion of data concerning you or the correction of inaccurate data concerning you.
+• Right to rectification: In accordance with legal provisions, you have the right to request that your data be completed or that inaccurate data be corrected.

-Right to data portability: You have the right to receive data concerning you that you have provided to us in a structured, commonly used, and machine-readable format in accordance with legal requirements, or to request that it be transferred to another controller.
+• Right to data portability: You have the right to receive the data concerning you that you have provided to us in a structured, commonly used, and machine-readable format in accordance with legal provisions, or to request that it be transferred to another controller.

-Complaint to supervisory authority: Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work, or place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the provisions of the GDPR.
+• Complaint to a supervisory authority: Without prejudice to other administrative or judicial remedies, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work, or place of the alleged infringement, if you consider that the processing of your personal data infringes the provisions of the GDPR.

 Business services

-We process data from our contractual and business partners, e.g., customers and interested parties (collectively referred to as “contractual partners”), within the scope of contractual and comparable legal relationships and associated measures, and with regard to communication with contractual partners (or pre-contractually), for example, to respond to inquiries.
+We process data from our contractual partners and business partners, e.g., customers and interested parties (collectively referred to as “contractual partners”), within the framework of contractual and comparable legal relationships and associated measures, as well as with regard to communication with contractual partners (or pre-contractual), for example, to respond to inquiries.

-We inform our contractual partners which data is required for the aforementioned purposes before or during data collection, e.g. in online forms, by means of special markings (e.g. colors) or symbols (e.g. asterisks or similar), or in person.
+We inform our contractual partners before or during data collection, e.g. in online forms, by means of special markings (e.g. colors) or symbols (e.g. asterisks or similar) or in person, which data is required for the above-mentioned purposes.

-We delete the data after the expiry of statutory warranty and comparable obligations, i.e. generally after four years, unless the data is stored in a customer account, e.g. as long as it must be retained for archiving purposes for legal reasons (e.g. for tax purposes, generally ten years).
-We delete data disclosed to us by the contractual partner within the scope of an order in accordance with the specifications and, as a rule, after the end of the order.
+We delete the data after the expiry of the statutory warranty and comparable obligations, i.e. usually after four years, unless the data is stored in a customer account, e.g. as long as it must be retained for archiving purposes for legal reasons (e.g. for tax purposes, usually ten years).
+We delete data that the contractual partner has provided to us within the scope of an order in accordance with the specifications and, as a rule, after completion of the order:

-Types of data processed: Inventory data (e.g., full name, residential address, contact information, customer number, etc.); payment data (e.g., bank details, invoices, payment history); contact data (e.g., postal and email addresses or telephone numbers).
+• Types of data processed: Inventory data (e.g., full name, residential address, contact details, customer number, etc.); payment data (e.g., bank details, invoices, payment history); contact details (e.g., postal and email addresses or telephone numbers).
 Contract data (e.g., subject matter of the contract, term, customer category).

-Data subjects: Service recipients and clients; interested parties.
+• Data subjects: Service recipients and customers; interested parties.
 Business and contractual partners.

-Purposes of processing: Provision of contractual services and fulfillment of contractual obligations; communication; office and organizational procedures; organizational and administrative procedures.
-Business processes and business management procedures.
+• Purposes of processing: Provision of contractual services and fulfillment of contractual obligations; communication; office and organizational processes; organizational and administrative processes.
+Business processes and business management processes.

 Provision of online services and web hosting